MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-input/packages/input/hand-tracking.md

 - `XRSDKHandsSubsystem` receives hand data from Unity's XR SDK abstraction layer (which, in turn, may be sourcing its data from OpenXR, or some other source).
 - `SyntheticHandsSubsystem` synthesizes fake hand joints based on the input actions coming from the system (such as `devicePosition`, `deviceRotation`, etc).
 This subsystem provides the joints you see when using input simulation in-editor.

-These subsystems are queried by `HandsAggregatorSubsystem`, which combines all of the sources of hand data into a central API.
+The `HandsAggregatorSubsystem` is a subsystem that combines all of the sources of hand data into a central API.
+It pulls skeletal joint data from all actively running `HandsSubsystems`.
+The MRTK implementation of a `HandsAggregatorSubsystem` is `MRTKHandsAggregatorSubsystem`, which supports lazy loading and reuse of hand data per-frame.

 > [!IMPORTANT]
 > Whenever you query directly for hand joint data, always query from the Aggregator, not from any of the individual hand subsystems.
 This way, your code will work for any source of hand data, including simulated data.